dCache/dcache-book2/config-gplazma.md

 The success or failure of this plug-in is only important if it is the only plug-in in the stack associated with this type.

 **sufficient**
 Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
 A failure of this plug-in is not deemed as fatal for the login attempt.
-If the plug-in succeeds CELL-GPLAZMA2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.
+If the plug-in succeeds `gPlazma2` immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.

 **required**
-Failure of such a plug-in will ultimately lead to CELL-GPLAZMA2 returning failure but only after the remaining plug-ins for this type have been invoked.
+Failure of such a plug-in will ultimately lead to `gPlazma2` returning failure but only after the remaining plug-ins for this type have been invoked.

 **requisite**
-Like PAM-REQUIRED, however, in the case that such a plug-in returns a failure, control is directly returned to the door.
+Like `required`, however, in the case that such a plug-in returns a failure, control is directly returned to the door.

 Plug-ins
 --------

-CELL-GPLAZMA2 functionality is configured by combining different types of plug-ins to work together in a way that matches your requirements.
+`gPlazma2` functionality is configured by combining different types of plug-ins to work together in a way that matches your requirements.
 For this purpose there are five different types of plug-ins.
 These types correspond to the keywords AUTH, MAP, ACCOUNT, SESSION and IDENTITY as described in the previous section.
-The plug-ins can be configured via properties that may be set in `dcache.conf`, the layout-file or in `gplazma.conf`.
+The plug-ins can be configured via properties that may be set in **dcache.conf**, the layout-file or in **gplazma.conf**.

-### AUTH Plug-ins
+### auth Plug-ins

 #### kpwd